Ameriprise® financial statements FAQ

 - Discretionary account activity (For example: Active Portfolios, Self-Managed Account)

-- Money Market Fund activity
+- Money Market account activity (not including AIMMA sweep activity)

 - Options activity